Shi-web/WordEmbeddings/README.md

 ## Overview

+This is a demo lab from Break Through Tech's AI Program.
 This demo demonstrates how to use Word2Vec embeddings to build a spam email classifier.
 Unlike traditional bag-of-words approaches, Word2Vec captures semantic relationships between words, potentially improving classification accuracy by understanding context and meaning rather than just word frequency.

 ## Learning Objectives